jamesepatrick/jpatrick.io/readme.md

 [1Password](1password.com) is a multi-platform password manager made by AgileBits Inc. All access credentials are store in a single purpose vault.
 Access to the vault can be granted either by [1Password's CLI tool `op`](https://developer.1password.com/docs/cli/) or using [Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/#create-a-service-account).

+## ProtonMail

+I use [ProtonMail](http://protonmail.com/) for my mail provider of choice.
+Fastmail would be my first choice, if it was located pretty much anywhere but Australia.

+ProtonMail does not offer IMAP due to its designed.
+Instead you need to either user there App, or use a "Proton Bridge" to create a local IMAP.

 # Prerequistics

 Before using this Terraform configuration, ensure you have the following